orcfax/docs/docs/FAQ/faq-1.md

 source data before it is published on-chain.

 Unfortunately, most current implementations do not go this far.
 Instead they often receive data from a single, black box provider.
-They then use an oracle pool to arrive at a consensus about the *uniformity* of that data and not necessarily about its *authenticity* or *accuracy*.
+They then might use an oracle pool to arrive at a consensus about the *uniformity* of that data and not necessarily about its *authenticity* or *accuracy*.

-**Orcfax is a second-generation oracle that directly tackles
+Orcfax was intentionally designed as a [second-generation oracle](solution-overview) service that addresses multiple layers of the oracle problem in a more comprehensive way.

 ## What is the real world?
 ![What is the real world?](/img/2023-09-28--Orcfax-What-Is-The-Real-World.jpg)

 ## What is a fact?
 A fact is something that is known to have happened or to exist, especially something for which proof exists, or about which there is information.
 (Cambridge Dictionary, 2021)